In Premiere Pro, you specify the settings for each sequence, trim your clips, and assemble clips in sequences.

 The work area bar is not visible by default.
 To return the work area bar to the Timeline, enable it from the panel menu by selecting Work Area Bar.
 When the work area bar is enabled, commands for Render Effects in Work Area, and Render Entire Work Area are available in the Sequence menu.
 You can now use In and Out points for most things the Work Area does, so you can keep it hidden and use In and Out points for rendering an area of the Timeline, or for marking an area to export for encoding.

 Change the scale of the time ruler to increase or decrease the number of frames visible within the current viewing area.
-The zoom controls are located at the bottom left of a Timeline panel.
+The zoom controls are located at the lower-left of a Timeline panel.

 Source track indicator